 Now happy to be coming home, Cadillac Sky will be performing at the House of Blues in Dallas on Thursday, July 8, as part of their nationwide tour.
 I was fortunate enough to talk with lead singer Bryan Simpson about their upcoming performance, their new album, the tragic floods that destroyed much of their second-home state, Tennessee, and their upcoming ocean voyage in the name of Americana rock.

 Check the interview out after the jump, where you'll also find an mp3 of the song "Trash Bag" off the new release, which the band was kind enough to pass along to DC9 readers as a free download.

-These days, we don't spend too long anywhere, to be honest with you.
 Well, how is the road treating you guys thus far?